 Certificates of Water Availability are usually issued within 10–15 business days after a service has been installed.
 A Certificate of Water Availability is only issued to the legal parcel owner once a service connection has been installed on the property corner, any applicable service fees have been paid, and an active billing account is set up.

 The parcel owner will be billed a monthly Ready-to-Serve fee (see Washington Water Rate Information-UTC-Approved Tariff) until the service connection has been converted to an active metered service.
-Effective July 1, 2016, all Water Availability Certificates issued on or after July 1, 2016 are considered a binding contract with Washington Water Service Company.
-The Ready-to-Serve fee can only be stopped if the parcel owner decides not to connect service and formally relinquishes the connection back to Washington Water or if the parcel owner fails to pay the monthly Ready-to-Serve fee.
+The Ready-to-Serve fee can only be stopped if the parcel owner formally (in writing) relinquishes the connection back to Washington Water or if the parcel owner fails to pay the monthly Ready-to-Serve fee.
 If the parcel owner fails to pay, the monthly Ready-to-Serve fee Washington Water reserves the right to disconnect and remove the service permanently, returning the service connection to Washington Water.
-Once a service connection has been relinquished/removed, the parcel owner will be required to resubmit a Water Availability Request and pay the applicable Analysis Charge/Service Connection Charge to set a new service connection.
+Once a service connection has been relinquished/removed, the current/future parcel owner will be required to submit a Water Availability Request and pay the applicable Analysis Charge/Service Connection Charge to set a new service connection.
 Any fees paid prior to the relinquishment of service are not refundable.
 Due to changes in available connections in our serving areas, a connection may not be available at the time of the Water Availability request.

 Rate Information and other Resources